psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 *Click on dev-webapp icon present in the interactive architecture diagram in the challenge lab*

+*Find all the YAML files used in this step under dev-webapp folder inside this directory*

 ### Task 1: This pod can be accessed using the 'kubectl exec' command.
 We want to make sure that this does not happen.
 Use a startupProbe to remove all shells before the container startup.
 Use 'initialDelaySeconds' and 'periodSeconds' of '5'

 We need to remove all shells of this container using startupProbe.
 Let's first identify all the shells of this container.
 Run the below mentioned commands.